 TGax Editor: Change the paragraphs below as follows (#CID 30, 1484):

+An HE STA supports the static fragmentation procedure defined in 10.2.7 (Fragmentation/defragmentation overview), 10.5 (Fragmentation), and 10.6 (Defragmentation).
+In addition, an HE STA can support the dynamic fragmentation procedure defined in this subclause. (#1484)

 An HE STA can dynamically fragment individually addressed MSDUs or MMPDUs and defragment received MPDUs as defined in this subclause, and using the fragmentation/defragmentation processes defined in 10.2.7 (Fragmentation/defragmentation overview) without being subject to the rules defined in that subclause.

-25.3.2 Procedure at the originator
+Dynamic fragmentation provides further flexibility in aggregating the data so that padding can be minimized (see 25.5 MU operation) (#30).

+25.3.2 Support and requirements for dynamic fragmentation(#1484)

 TGax Editor: Change the paragraphs below as follows (#CID 30, 697, 696, 167, 2627, 2626, 1470, 165):

-A dynamic fragment is an MPDU, the payload of which carries a portion of an MSDU or MMPDU, which generation follows the rules defined in 9.5 (Fragmentation), except for:
+A dynamic fragment is an MPDU, the payload of which carries a portion of an MSDU or MMPDU.
+The generation of dynamic fragments follows the rules defined in 10.2.7 (Fragmentation/defragmentation overview) and 10.5 (Fragmentation), except for:

+Generation of dynamic fragments and their transmission within an MPDU or A-MPDU under HT-immediate block ack agreements is allowed for an HE STA under the conditions defined in 25.3.3 (Procedure at the originator). (#2627, 2626)

 Reception of dynamic fragments is not mandatory.
-An HE STA declares its capability of receiving dynamic fragments by setting the HE Fragmentation Support field of the HE Capabilities element it transmits to a nonzero value as described below.
+An HE STA declares its capability of receiving dynamic fragments by setting the HE Fragmentation Support field of the HE Capabilities element it transmits to a nonzero value as described in 25.3.3 (Procedure at the receiver).

-The length of each fragment is not required to be equal for all fragments.
-The length of each fragment may be of any nonzero value.
-Other conditions may be TBD.
+The length of each fragment is not required to be equal for all fragments of the MSDU or MMPDU.
+The length of each fragment may be of any nonzero value, except that the length of the first fragment of an MSDU shall be greater than or equal to the minimum fragment size specified by the receiver STA in the Minimum Fragment Size subfield of the HE Capabilities element it transmits.
+An MSDU with a size that is less than the minimum fragment size shall not be fragmented(#30, 697, 696, 1470, 165).

 TGax Editor: Insert new subclause headings (#CID 1484):

+25.3.3 Procedure at the originator(#1484)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 1476, 1475, 1473, 1474, 697, 2464, 2465):

+25.3.3.1 Level 1 dynamic fragmentation(#1484)

-An HE STA may transmit to a receiver STA an individually addressed (A)-MPDU that contains: One dynamic fragment of an MSDU or MMPDU in a VHT single MPDU if the receiver STA has indicated a nonzero value in the HE Fragmentation Support field of its HE Capabilities element
+An originator STA may transmit to a recipient STA an MPDU or VHT single MPDU(#1473) that contains: One dynamic fragment of an MSDU or MMPDU if the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element

-The originator STA shall follow the rules defined in 9.13.8 (Transport of VHT single MPDUs) for generating the VHT single MPDU
+The originator STA shall follow the rules defined in 10.13.8 (Transport of VHT single MPDUs) for generating the VHT single MPDU.

+25.3.3.2 Level 2 dynamic fragmentation(#1484)

-Up to one dynamic fragment for each MSDU in an A-MPDU if the receiver STA has indicated a value of 2 in the HE Fragmentation Support field of its HE Capabilities element
+An originator STA may transmit to a recipient STA, which has indicated a value 2 in the HE Fragmentation Support field of its HE Capabilities element, an MPDU, VHT single MPDU, or A-MPDU(#1473) that contains:

+One dynamic fragment of an MSDU or MMPDU in an MPDU or VHT single MPDU(#1474)

+The originator STA shall follow the rules defined in 10.13.8 (Transport of VHT single MPDUs) for generating the VHT single MPDU.

+Up to one dynamic fragment of an MSDU or MMPDU(#1475) for each MSDU and for the MMPDU(#1476) in an A-MPDU format(#1474, 2464)